 My main interest is in the toxicology and ecotoxicology of chemical mixtures.
 Major aims are the development of appropriate modeling approaches, tools and methods for mixture risk assessment.

-Work in all these areas has lead to activities in the broader area of chemical risk assessment, where a focus is on the analysis of regulatory approaches and guidelines in view of scientific evidence: does it fit, is it contradictory (and why), where is room for improvement?
+Work in all these areas has lead to activities in the broader area of chemical risk assessment.
+A focus is on the analysis of regulatory approaches and guidelines for chemical risk assessment, in order to explore how scientific evidence is used or ignored.
+Do regulatory approaches and our science understanding in toxicology and ecotoxicology go together?
+Where are contradictions, where is room for improvement?

-Obviously, this work is only possible when teaming up with other senior scientists from the University, with PostDocs, PhD students, MSc students – and a whole bunch of external collaborators.
-Thanks to everybody – it’s been, and still is, a lot of fun!
+Obviously, scientific work is only possible when teaming up with other senior scientists from the University, with PostDocs, PhD students, MSc students – and a whole bunch of external collaborators.
+Thanks to everybody – it’s been, and still is, a lot of